 They are a chic Asian-Mexican fusion bar with rooftop airy seating and a cozy ground-floor interior.
 The drinks are made with love and care (I loved my margarita!) and the food is equally as satisfying and delicious.
 Best of all, it’s fairly priced.
 It’s not overly priced.

-For example, we got 2 sushi platters with 10x rolls, a plate of 3 gyoza dumplings, plus two for one classic margaritas (for two people) — and all for less than $30 USD (including tip)!
+For example, we got 2 sushi platters with 10x rolls, a plate of 3 gyoza dumplings, plus a two-for-one classic margarita (for two people)—and all for less than $30 USD (including tip)!

 16. Go sea fishing off the coast